microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Handling remote changes

 The values returned from `diceMap` are only a snapshot in time.
 To keep the data up to date as it changes an event handler must be set on the `diceMap` to call `updateDice` each time that the `valueChanged` event is sent.
-See the documentation for individual DDSes to get a list of events fired and the values passed to those events.
+See the [documentation for SharedMap][SharedMap] to get a list of events fired and the values passed to those events.

 ```js
     diceMap.on("valueChanged", updateDice);